 Applying to the Residency

-For the General/Categorical Psychiatry Residency, UCLA participates in the National Residency Matching Program (NRMP or “The Match”) and will accept applications only via the Electronic Residency Application Service (ERAS).
-In addition to the General/Categorical Track, we have two additional residency tracks you can apply to: the Research Track and the Community Psychiatry/Harbor Track.
+The UCLA Psychiatry Residency Training Program participates in the National Residency Matching Program (NRMP or “The Match”) and will accept applications only via the Electronic Residency Application Service (ERAS).

 The steps to apply are as follows:

-- Complete the NRMP match enrollment materials from AAMC
+- Complete the NRMP match enrollment materials from the AAMC.

 - Arrange for us to receive:

-We review applications in October after receipt of the dean’s letters.
-Outstanding applicants will be invited to come for personal interviews, held on Tuesdays and Thursdays between November and January.
+We review applications in October after receipt of the MSPE.
+Roughly 160 applicants will be invited for interviews, held virtually over Zoom on Tuesdays and Thursdays from 10am to 2pm Pacific Standard Time between November and January.
 You will be contacted via ERAS e-mail regarding your interview status.

 Once you are invited for an interview, please specify your choice of dates via ERAS email to Dulce Madrid.
 You will receive an e-mail confirmation via ERAS.
 All interviews should be scheduled at least two weeks in advance.
 If for some reason your plans should change and you are unable to keep your scheduled appointment, please be sure to call to cancel as we usually have a waiting list for our interview dates.